f9micro/f9-kernel/README.md

 ==============

-This is `F9`, an experimental microkernel used to construct flexible embedded systems inspired by famous L4 microkernel.
-The motivation of F9 microkernel is to deploy modern microkernel techniques to support running real-time and time-sharing applications (e.g., wireless communications) for ARM Cortex-M series microprocessors with efficiency (performanace + power consumption) and security (memory protection + isolated execution) in mind.
+This is `F9`, an experimental microkernel used to construct flexible embedded systems inspired by famous [L4 microkernel](http://en.wikipedia.org/wiki/L4_microkernel_family).
+The motivation of F9 microkernel is to deploy modern microkernel techniques to support running real-time and time-sharing applications (for example, wireless communications) for ARM Cortex-M series microprocessors with efficiency (performanace + power consumption) and security (memory protection + isolated execution) in mind.

 Characteristics of F9 Microkernel